RotherOSS/doc-otobo-installation/content/installation.rst

 Configure Apache without SSL support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Log in as root and copy the appropriate template in ``/opt/otobo/scripts/apache2-httpd.include.conf`` to a file called
+Copy the appropriate template in ``/opt/otobo/scripts/apache2-httpd.include.conf`` to a file called
 ``zzz_otobo.conf`` in the Apache configuration directory (to make sure it is loaded after the other configurations).

 .. code-block:: bash